psychology examines the interrelationship between environments and human behavior.

 in a decent and creative manner.
 The field develops such a model while retaining a broad and inherently multidisciplinary focus.

 Using this model it explores such dissimilar issues as common property

-resource management, wayfinding in complex settings, the sources of well-being, the effect of environmental
+resource management, the many sources of well-being, the effect of environmental

-distraction on human performance, the characteristics of restorative environments,
+distraction on human effectiveness, the characteristics of psychologically restorative environments,

 human information processing, and the promotion of environmental stewardship behavior.